Syffs/openshift-hadoop/README.md

 # Init

-Edit `SPARK_IMAGE` in Makefile to reflect your private registry
+Edit `REMOTE_BASE_IMAGE` in Makefile to reflect your private registry

 I haven't found how to hack around the need of a privileged container, until then an option is to allow privileged container to all users